Cormega: 2000s

 Cormega's follow-up album, The True Meaning won the Source Magazine 's Underground Album of the Year award.
 In 2004, he followed up with Legal Hustle, a compilation album showcasing his label's artists.
 In 2005, he released The Testament on his own label.

 On December 22, 2006, at the Nokia Theatre Times Square, Cormega appeared on stage at a Nas concert and went on to perform with Nas (and Foxy Brown as well), further evidence that their feud is over.

 An album collaboration with Lakey the Kid entitled My Brother's Keeper was released independently on August 22, 2006.
 On November 20, 2007, Cormega finally released his DVD in-the-making Who Am I?.
 The DVD took over four years of filming of Cormega in all aspects of his life and what others thought of Cormega, unedited.
 The DVD was released as a soundtrack plus DVD.
 Cormega intended to release an album which was to be entitled Urban Legend before T.I.'s album of the same name was released (Cormega mentions this on the Who Am I DVD, dated circa 2003); the new title was Born and Raised.
 The album was released October 20, 2009.
 The first single is called "Journey."

 2010s

 Cormega's latest album, Mega Philosophy, was entirely produced by frequent collaborator Large Professor.

 On December 26, 2018, he released his first EP MEGA.

+2020s

 Cormega appeared on Nas' King's Disease in 2020, reuniting with members of the defunct The Firm supergroup.

-In November 2022, Cormega released his long awaited album, The Realness II, to rave reviews.
-Serving as a sequel to his 2001 debut album The Realness.
+In November 2022, Cormega released his long-awaited album, The Realness II, to rave reviews.
+It served as a sequel to his 2001 debut album The Realness.